BioContainers/specs/README.md

 ### 3.2.
 What do I need to develop?

-Docker containers are based on Linux systems, so you will need a computer with Linux installed, you also will need the docker daemon and the software you want to containerize.
+BioContainers are based on Linux systems, so you will need a computer with Linux installed, you also will need the docker or rkt daemon and the software you want to containerize.

 ### 3.3.
 How to create a Docker based container?